razie/gremlins/README.markdown

 v(c) (c ?
 P | c !
 Q)
 --------------------

 An asynchronous workflow engine & language exploration (scala internal and external DSL).
 The engine has two implementations, one with plain threads and one with actors, both sharing the same core.
+The internal scala DSL designed to support custom templates of activities.

 Read more about the [vision](Gremlins.markdown), [how to build](Building.markdown) or the [design](core/src/main/scala/razie/gremlins/Design.markdown).

 Probably more interesting is how to write [scala workflows](ScalaWorkflows.markdown)

+Status: not maintained

 Examples
 ========

 v(c) (c ?
 P | c !
 Q)
 --------------------